JGrana01/tmo/README.md

 I converted it to a Linux shell scripts (with help from ChatGPT!) and added some additional commands to display the 5G/LTE radio information and overall gateway information.
 Added thanks to @thelonelycoder on snbforums for the password encryption code!

+It supports a menuing system based on Linux dialog or can be run with arguemnts as a script.

 This script will allow you to enable/disable the WiFi radios (2.4 and 5Ghz).
 Helpful when running as just a modem in front of an Asus router.
 I also added a reboot command.

-I found that when my download speeds got low (less than 12 Mbits/sec.) a reboot of the Sagemcom usually got it back to 100Mbit+.
+I found that when my download speeds got low (less than 12 Mbits/sec.) a reboot of the Sagemcom ($ tmo reboot) usually got it back to 100Mbit+.

 ## Installation